Legendrian skein algebras and Hall algebras: Fukaya categories of surfaces

 Suppose $L=(I,\gamma,\tilde{\gamma})$ is a graded Legendrian curve where $\gamma:I\to S\times\RR$ is an embedding except for a transverse self-intersection point at $(x,z):=\gamma(t_0)=\gamma(t_1)$.
 Also assume that the grading $\tilde{\gamma}$ satisfies

-then there are three ways of resolving the singularity at $(x,z)$ by modifying $L$ in a neighborhood of that point: \begin{enumerate}[1)] \item $L_+$ obtained by pushing the $t_0$-strand above the $t_1$-strand \item $L_-$ obtained by pushing the $t_0$-strand below the $t_1$-strand \item $L_s$ obtained by cutting both strands and reconnecting them with each other (only one of the two ways of doing this gives a \textit{graded} curve) \end{enumerate} See Figure~\ref{fig_resolve}.
-The graded Legendrian curves $L_+,L_-,L_s$ are well-defined up to isotopy in a neighborhood of $(x,z)$.
+then there are three ways of resolving the singularity at $(x,z)$ by modifying $L$ in a neighborhood of that point: \begin{enumerate}[1)] \item $L_+$ obtained by pushing the $t_0$-strand above the $t_1$-strand \item $L_-$ obtained by pushing the $t_0$-strand below the $t_1$-strand \item $L_s$ obtained by cutting both strands and reconnecting them with each other (only one of the two ways of doing this gives a \textit{graded} curve) \end{enumerate} The graded Legendrian curves $L_+,L_-,L_s$ are well-defined up to isotopy in a neighborhood of $(x,z)$.
+See Figure~\ref{fig_resolve}.
+The reader may wonder whether $L_s$ really lifts to a Legendrian curve.
+When reconnecting the two strands in $S$ there could a difference in $z$-value of the endpoints lifts, however this difference must be small since $L$ has a self-intersection not just in $S$ but in $S\times\RR$.
+This jump in $z$-value can be fixed by adding a bump in one direction or another to one of the strands.

 Suppose a local system of vector spaces $E$ is given on $L_-$ or equivalently $L_+$ and let $E_i$ be the fiber of $E$ over $t_i$, $i=1,2$.
 For any choice of isomorphism $g:E_0\to E_1$ we also get a local system $E_g$ on $L_s$ by identifying $E_0$ and $E_1$ via $g$ for the left branch of $L_s$ and via $-g$ for the right branch of $L_s$.